vandeseer/easytable/README.md

 * define the background color on row or cell level
 * define padding (top, bottom, left, right) on cell level
 * define border color (on table, row or cell level)
-* specify text alignment (right or left, center not yet implemented)
+* specify text alignment (right, left or center)

+Thanks @Binghammer for implementing cell coloring and text center alignment!

 I would say: it's OK, but don't expect too much ... ;-)